 8 Kilobits = 1 Kilobyte, 8 Megabits = 1 Megabyte & 8 Gigabits = 1 Gigabyte, as seen above this gives user the feeling that their internet, router, Ethernet has high speeds but in reality it’s not always, Eg. A 300Mbps router actually can transmit at 37.5 MBps (300/8 = 37.5), A 1 Gigabit Internet is actually 125 Mbps only not 1024 MBps.
 Not so fast then is it?

-We highly recommend the Xiaomi Mi3c wifi router for use in your home.
+We recommend the Xiaomi Mi3c wifi router for use in your home.

 It provides amazing features that are not matched by any other wifi router on the market and provides a user experience that is unparalleled.

-Here at Hometop, we’re committed to researching and analyzing the latest products in-depth (not just on the surface level), to help you make a decision on what to buy in 5 minutes or less.
+Here at Hometop, we’re committed to researching and analyzing the latest products in-depth (not just on the surface level), to make sure you never buy a horrible product again.
 Stay tuned for more in-depth analysis.